icon

 The Inner Side Method: Pirate Black

-The Middle Stitching Method
+Inspecting the Middle Stitching

 How To Spot Fake Yeezy Boost 350 V1: The Middle Stitching Method